 Answer: Debt collectors try to scare or threaten people, but in many states, there are laws specifically forbidding you from being criminally prosecuted if the check you gave to a payday loan place bounces.
 They can still sue you in civil court to get the money back, but unless you actually tried to defraud them, there’s little chance you’ll go to jail simply because the check bounced.

 Answer: In Florida, if you’re a head of household providing at least half the support of someone else, such as a child, spouse or parent, you can file for an exemption that will stop a credit card company from garnishing your wages.
 Before they can even start the process, they’ll need to win a judgment in court for the amount due, then you’ll receive a notice of garnishment (click here to read the Florida law).
 At that point, you have to act within 20 days, but you can request a hearing and an exemption, if you can prove you qualify.
 I’m not a lawyer, so contact a local lawyer for specific advice.
-For general information about what happens if you can't pay a credit card, see this article: What if You Can't Pay Your Credit Card?

 Answer: Unfortunately, if the information is accurate, you can’t, at least not permanently, if the information was reported within the last five years.
 It automatically ages off after five years.
-If you dispute information, Chexsystems may remove it temporarily so it may not be visible to a new bank who looks at your report during that time, but Chexsystems will return it to your report if they confirms that the information is correct.
+If you dispute information, Chexsystems may remove it temporarily so it may not be visible to a new bank who looks at your report during that time, but Chexsystems will return it to your report if they confirm that the information is correct.
 The only other possibility is if you’re lucky enough to catch the bank who reported the error, in a violation of some technicality of the Fair Credit Reporting Act, and sue them in small claims court, or threaten to sue them to get the information removed.
 Companies with lawyers who specialize in credit report violations know what kinds of minor violations to look for.